Former Sen. Tim Johnson, the last Democrat to hold statewide office in South Dakota, dies at 77

 A fourth-generation South Dakotan, Johnson was known for his steady manner, his unpredictable votes and his ability to secure federal funding for his state, including money that helped pay for the University of South Dakota medical science complex.

 Democrats never could take his votes for granted.
-Johnson bucked his party with votes for bans on abortions later in pregnancies and flag desecration.
+Johnson bucked his party by backing bans on abortions later in pregnancies and flag desecration.
 He also voted to confirm U.S. Supreme Court Justice Samuel Alito, who was nominated by Republican President George W. Bush.

-And in one of the defining votes of his career, Johnson voted in 2002 to authorize the use of force in Iraq, even though he had a deeply personal reason to vote no. His son, Brooks, was a 32-year-old staff sergeant with the Army's 101st Airborne Division and would be among the first sent to the region.
+And in one of his career's defining moments, Johnson voted in 2002 to authorize the use of force in Iraq, even though he had a deeply personal reason to oppose it.
+His son, Brooks, was a 32-year-old staff sergeant with the Army's 101st Airborne Division and would be among the first sent to the region.

 "I talked to Brooks prior to this vote and his response was, 'Dad, you do what is right for the country and I'll do what is right as a soldier,'" Johnson recalled.
 "I said on the (Senate) floor that it's very likely I would be sending my own son into combat."